Untouched landscapes for millions of years. Here are the top 10 things to do in the Australian Outback that you won’t want to miss!

 Uluru, also known as Ayres Rock, was the main reason for planning my trip to the Northern Territory.
 This massive 700-million-year-old sandstone monolith is located literally in woop woop, or 450km from the nearest large town.

 Uluru is listed as a UNESCO World Heritage Site and is sacred to the Aboriginal people of the area.
 They believe that whenever someone dies while climbing it, so too will someone in their tribe, therefore they strongly discouraged it.
-But, with a staggering height of 348 metres, (higher than the Eiffel tower at 324 metre) you would be crazy to climb it considering there is no made path and only a rope to help your assent.
+But, with a staggering height of 348 metres, (higher than the Eiffel tower at 324 meters) you would be crazy to climb it considering there is no made path and only a rope to help your assent.
 Don’t risk it people!

-I highly recommend doing the 10 kilometre base walk around Uluru.
+I highly recommend doing the 10-kilometre base walk around Uluru.
 It will take you roughly 3.5 hours but it is the best way to enjoy the monolith in its full glory.
 The area around it is peppered with springs, waterholes, rock caves, and ancient paintings.
 Make sure you start your walk in the morning to avoid the afternoon heat!

 2. Watch the Sunset at Uluru